NEC exited the on-premises phone system business — new hardware is no longer manufactured or sold

 In May 2024, NEC announced the end of all on-premises UC product sales across its UNIVERGE SL2100, SV9100, SV9500, and 3C platforms, effective December 31, 2024.
 NEC’s technical support ends March 31, 2026.
 In February 2025, Forerunner Technologies acquired NEC’s on-premise UC business in the Americas, and has committed to continuing software support and licensing through 2030.
 However, the SL2100 manufacturing plant is shut down permanently, hardware availability is limited to existing inventory, and the channel ecosystem that serviced NEC customers for decades has fundamentally changed.
 For small businesses still running NEC systems, the question isn’t whether to evaluate alternatives — it’s when.

-NEC’s UNIVERGE SL2100 and SV9100 were among the most capable and respected small business phone systems on the market — hybrid analog/digital/IP architecture, reliable hardware, strong voice quality, and a feature set that punched well above their price point.
+NEC’s SL2100 and SV9100 phone systems were among the most capable and respected on-premises business phone systems on the market — hybrid analog/digital/IP architecture, reliable hardware, strong voice quality, and a feature set that punched well above their price point.
 NEC had a loyal following for good reason.

-But NEC has now exited the on-premises phone business entirely.
+But NEC has now exited the on-premises phone system business entirely, and NEC phone system support officially ended on March 31, 2026.
 Whether you’re running a current-generation SL2100 or SV9100, or an older system like an SV8100, SL1100, Aspire, or XN120, you’re on a platform with a defined end.
 Phonewire installs fully managed modern phone systems — on-premises and cloud-hosted — and has helped many businesses navigate this transition with their phone numbers intact, their staff trained, and their calls working from day one.

 What the Forerunner Technologies acquisition means for NEC customers